awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Amazon S3 doesn't process cookies, so unless your distribution also includes an Amazon EC2 or other custom origin, we recommend that you choose **Off** for the value of **Cookie Logging**\.

-For more information about cookies, go to [Configuring CloudFront to Cache Objects Based on Cookies](Cookies.md)\.
+For more information about cookies, go to [Caching Content Based on Cookies](Cookies.md)\.

 ### Enable IPv6<a name="DownloadDistValuesEnableIPv6"></a>